pranjalpatil-73/Sentiment-Driven-Product-Launch-Strategy-Solution/README.md

 The analyzed data will be saved as analyzed_reviews.csv.

-Future Enhancements
+**Future Enhancements**

-Advanced Sentiment Analysis:
+1 Advanced Sentiment Analysis:

   Use pre-trained models like VADER or BERT for more accurate sentiment classification.

-Interactive Visualizations:
+2 Interactive Visualizations:

   Use Plotly or Dash for interactive visualizations.

-Advanced Topic Modeling:
+3 Advanced Topic Modeling:

   Use Non-Negative Matrix Factorization (NMF) or BERTopic for more advanced topic modeling.

-Deployment:
+4 Deployment:

   Deploy the solution as a web app using Flask or Streamlit.

-Impact Analysis: Highlight the potential business impact of the recommendations.
+**Impact Analysis: Highlight the potential business impact of the recommendations.**